MagistraNocte/Max-8-Default-Dark-Mode/README.md

 Download the `Max 8 Default Dark Mode` folder and put it in the `Packages` folder located in the Max library.

 Now you can select the `default_dark_mode` theme in Max preferences (`interfaces > Color Theme`), it will be applied to the whole program (not just a single patcher) like any other defaul installed themes.
-Please note: like all other default installed themes, this only affects the current computer Max is installed to.
+Please note: like all other default installed themes, this only affects the current computer Max is installed on.

 ## Contribution